huneycuttthegeocoder/geodatabaseAdminSQL/README.md

 Recommended:
 	Set up an admin geodatabase where you can create views, tables, and stored procedures to monitor other geodatabases.

+1. Within each SQL script the `USE --[Admin Database]` or `USE Database` lines will need to be updated to reflect the appropriate database.

+2. Within each SQL script (except `dbo.GDBDeltaInfo.StoredProcedure.sql`), if a database needs to be excluded from the iteration then modify the `'IF ''?''
+NOT IN('''') BEGIN USE ? ` line to include the database(s) like so `'IF ''?''
+NOT IN(''[Database]'') BEGIN USE ? `.

-1. Within each geodatabase execute the `dbo.GDBDeltaInfo.StoredProcedure.sql`
+3. Within each geodatabase execute the `dbo.GDBDeltaInfo.StoredProcedure.sql`
 	- This will look at the adds, deletes, and insert tables and compile a table organizing everything.
-2. Within the admin database execute all other sql sqripts:
+4. Within the admin database execute all other sql sqripts:
 ```
     📝dbo.GDBConnections.StoredProcedure.sql
     📝dbo.GDBFields.StoredProcedure.sql